Division of Campus Life

 During times of crisis or challenge locally, nationally or around the world, Brown University continues to be guided by our mission of advancing knowledge and understanding in a spirit of free inquiry within a compassionate community.

 Brown is a global community; those who live, work and study here call multiple places home and have family and friends around the world.
-When responding to troubling events that have occurred beyond our campus, the University emphasizes providing support and resources for impacted community members and creating opportunities for connection and open discussion.
+When responding to troubling events that have occurred on or beyond our campus, the University emphasizes providing support and resources for impacted community members and creating opportunities for connection and open discussion.

 Brown’s Approach to Community Care